eclipse-archived/codewind/src/pfe/file-watcher/server/test/README.md

 - `cd src/pfe/file-watcher/server/test/`
 - `CLUSTER_IP=<cluster_ip> CLUSTER_PORT=<cluster_port> CLUSTER_USER=<cluster_user> CLUSTER_PASSWORD=<cluster_password> ./test.sh -t kube -c y -p y`

 The options `-t` takes in the type of test environment to run, by default it is `local`.
 The options `-c` and `-p` stands for clean up before running and post clean up after test has finished.
+For additional information, check `./test.sh --help`.

 Additional options can be passed such as `IMAGE_PUSH_REGISTRY_ADDRESS`, `IMAGE_PUSH_REGISTRY_NAMESPACE` and `USER_DEVFILE` to overwrite the default values.